carbonblack/carbon-black-cloud-sdk-python/docs/live-response.rst

     >>> lr_session.delete_file('C:\\\\demo\\\\demo.txt')
     >>> lr_session.delete_file('C:\\\\demo\\\\')

-Note that we could delete a directory with the delete file command.
+*Note: you can also delete a directory with the delete file command.*

 Process Commands
 ----------------
-We can also execute commands to manage processes.
-Once we have established a session we could check the running processes, create or kill a process.
+You can also execute commands to manage processes.
+Once you have established a session, you can check running processes.

 ::